pipebots/pico-4wd-car/README.md

 bash <(curl -s https://thonny.org/installer-for-linux)
 ```

-To start Thonny, you can use this command:
+To start Thonny, use this command:

 ```bash
 ~/apps/thonny/bin/thonny
 ```

-NOTE: The normal `sudo apt install thonny` does not install the latest version.
+NOTE: The normal `sudo apt install thonny` installs the version that is
-It installs the version that is shipped with your distro.
+shipped with your distro and not the latest version.
 I tried the
 following:

 * Ubuntu 16.04 doesn't have Thonny at all and is missing Python 3.
 * Ubuntu 20.04 has a version that predates the Pico board, so is useless.

+Hence the instructions to install the latest from a script.

 ## Setting up the Pico